TheophilusM/Java-Essentials/README.md

 * Program file name - same as the class name
 * correct chars => A to Z, a to z, $, _
 * can't use predefined keywords
+* white space is ignored by compiler
+* comments
+  - // ...single-line...
+  - /* ...multi-line... */